 Meursault was made an AOC in 1970, but even before then it was quite a famous village for white wine.
 Over its long history, Meursault has been largely overlooked by regulators; none of its vineyards were ever granted Grand Cru, and it missed the first wave of AOC creations.
 As a result, it established its reputation for great white Burgundy almost entirely on its own.

 The 1976 Judgement of Paris ruled that Chateau Montelena of California had superior Chardonnay to a number of white Burgundies, including one of the best Meursaults.
 The market for California peaked, but then fell.
 Even after the fall, Meursault producers were threatened.
-Nowadays, people are no longer as interested in highly oaked, creamy-rich Chardonnay.
-The style is often perceived to carry high prices but lack sophistication.
-As a result, this area has had difficulties almost all its existence as an appellation, yet the wines remain excellent sellers.
+Nowadays, people are no longer as interested in highly oaked, creamy-rich Chardonnay, whether from France or California.
+Even despite this rebalancing, Meursault's top cuvées remain excellent sellers.

 Climate and Viticulture

 The village of Meursault has excellent weather conditions, a high elevation, and very well-concentrated soils.
 It is right at the base of the sloped Côte d'Or, and as a result is blocked from the winds that make the inferior whites lean and poorly rounded.
-Indeed, Meursault is fairly well protected from wind and is sheltered from, in fact, many of the problematic weather conditions that trouble some of the poorer white Burgundy villages.
+Perhaps Meursault's sheltered location is what makes the wines so richly well-developed.

 There is no doubt, however, that Meursault's vineyards are inferior to the stellar climats of the Montrachet areas.
 The soil just isn't as good.
 But Meursault makes up for the difference with innovative oaking procedures that turn out a buttery, nutty, textured Chardonnay much more luscious than anything Montrachet produces.
-While not necessarily more complex, the wine nonetheless has more appeal.
+While not necessarily more complex, the wine nonetheless is smoother and easier to drink.

-- Pinot Noir: Although the soil and climate conditions in Meursault probably would lead to fairly good Pinot Noir, this is a white wine village and as a result red Pinot Noir from here is extremely uncommon.
-Often the best is made by Domaine Jacques Prieur at his monopole vineyard of Clos de Mazeray.
+- Pinot Noir: Although the soil and climate conditions in Meursault probably would lead to fairly good Pinot Noir, most vintners can't be bothered due to the high margin on Chardonnay.
+Often the best red is made by Domaine Jacques Prieur at his monopole vineyard of Clos de Mazeray.

 - Bouchard Pere et Fils